-A patient complains about their headache as they trace the eyebrow with their fingers.
+Patients complain about their headaches as they trace the headache in their eyebrow.
 This referral pattern is directly in the eyebrow.
 On the other hand, similar patterns happen above or below the eyebrow.
 Further assessment is needed to pinpoint this trigger point.
 The sure sign is when I press into the corner of the jaw (where the green asterisks are), and the headache intensifies.

 When I’m working, I may ask about pain in the teeth or jaw when I find this trigger point.
 They usually associate it with a tooth problem.
 Of course, they think it is something that the dentist should address instead of the massage therapist.
 They often brush off the tooth pain as something they have had.
 So, they need to get their teeth checked.
 I am sure to ask about the teeth before and after treatment.
 Again, in the following session, I ask to help them understand that it is part of the trigger point referral.
 I always encourage them to follow up with the dentist, even if I have eliminated the pain and discomfort.